-- 1. Chapter: Ezekiel 43

-- 2. Theme: God fills the temple

-- 3. Study Verse: Ezekiel 43:7
+Theme: God fills the temple Study Verse: Ezekiel 43:7

-- 4. Statement: Finally, we learn the goal of all this careful measuring-the glory of God is coming into His temple, and He will fill the house with light.
+Statement: Finally, we learn the goal of all this careful measuring-the glory of God is coming into His temple, and He will fill the house with light.
 What are some clues that this is speaking of the final and complete restoration of the earth to God?

-- 5. Response:

-^{6.} Prayer: O great High Priest, You have measured us and found us far short of Your ideal, but You have come to fill and rebuild us to the full stature You dream of.
+Prayer: O great High Priest, You have measured us and found us far short of Your ideal, but You have come to fill and rebuild us to the full stature You dream of.
 Help me live in that truth.

-- 1. Chapter: Ezekiel 44

-- 2. Theme: Redefining the covenant
+Theme: Redefining the covenant

-- 3. Study Verse: Ezekiel 44:24

-- 4. Statement: Here, God goes over all the laws He gave centuries before.
+Statement: Here, God goes over all the laws He gave centuries before.
 Why do you think He needs to do that at this time, with Jerusalem in ruins and most of His people in exile far from home?
 If you were one of them, how would you respond to this?

-- 5. Response:

-6. Prayer: Dear Lord, I take comfort in Your repetition of Your ways when all seems to be in rubble around me.
+Prayer: Dear Lord, I take comfort in Your repetition of Your ways when all seems to be in rubble around me.

-- 1. Chapter: Ezekiel 45 - 2.
-Theme: Renewing the sacrificial system, part 1 - 3.
-Study Verse: Ezekiel 45:9 - 4.
+Theme: Renewing the sacrificial system, part 1

 Statement: Now God goes over the feast days and sacrifices, as He gave them originally to Moses and to a people who had just been released from slavery and oppression.
-Do you think there is any significance in the comparison of the people then and the people now in exile? - 5.
-Response: - 6.
+Do you think there is any significance in the comparison of the people then and the people now in exile?

 Prayer: God of all times and all places, You are holy and to be worshiped.
 In imitation of Jesus, I give You the sacrifice of myself and my heart.

-- 1. Chapter: Ezekiel 46 - 2.
-Theme: Renewing the sacrificial system, part 2 - 3.
-Study Verse: Ezekiel 46:3 - 4.
-Statement: God continues His re-teaching of the old feasts and festivals, with special emphasis on Sabbath and New Moon (beginning of month) festivals.
-How can we, today, honor these ancient celebrations given by God? - 5.
-Response: - 6.
-Prayer: Lord, thank You so much for the sacrifice of Your Son, once for all time and all people.
-Help us to still honor You in our spring-times and harvests and in the passing of our days, months, and years.

-- 1. Chapter: Ezekiel 47

-- 2. Theme: Water of life

-- 3. Study Verse: Ezekiel 47:12
+February 6 February 8 Chapter: Ezekiel 46 Chapter: Ezekiel 48 Theme: Renewing the sacrificial system, part 2 Theme: Dividing up the city Study Verse: Ezekiel 48:35 Study Verse: Ezekiel 46:3 Statement: God continues His re-teaching of Statement: In a fitting end for this prophetic the old feasts and festivals, with special book, the main point of this chapter seems to be, there's room for everybody!
+No one is left emphasis on Sabbath and New Moon (beginning of month) festivals.
+How can we, out.
+Again, the description reminds one of the today, honor these ancient celebrations given New Jerusalem, and certainly its permanent name, "The Lord Is There," cannot be applied to by God? any earthly city.
+Try to imagine life in the New Response: Jerusalem.
+Response: Prayer: Lord, thank You so much for the sacrifice of Your Son, once for all time and all people.
+Help us to still honor You in our spring-times and Prayer: Emmanuel, I long to learn to be aware in harvests and in the passing of our days, months, every single minute that You are here with me. and years.
+February 9 February 7 Chapter: Daniel 1 Chapter: Ezekiel 47 Theme: Daniel's choice Theme: Water of life Study Verse: Daniel 1:8 Study Verse: Ezekiel 47:12 Statement: Daniel and his friends were among how respectful Daniel was as he expressed his opposing wishes.

-- 4. Statement: Once again it becomes clear that this prophecy has an end-times layer to it.
+Statement: Once again it becomes clear that this prophecy has an end-times layer to it.
 The water from the temple is like the water from God's throne in Rev. 22:1-2, and the trees on its banks are like the tree of life in that same passage.
 Do you think there are also symbolic meanings for today?
 If so, what are they?

-- 5. Response:

-- 6. Prayer: Jesus, You promised the water of life, in the form of the Holy Spirit to every believer, and eventually, access to the Tree of Life as well.
+Prayer: Jesus, You promised the water of life, in the form of the Holy Spirit to every believer, and eventually, access to the Tree of Life as well.
 Let me learn to live in that reality now.